Message Batching & Throughput Optimization for Web Push Delivery

 Implementation Steps

-3. Pre-Encryption Pipeline: Encrypt payloads using ECDH (P-256) before queue insertion.
+3. Pre-Encryption Pipeline: Encrypt payloads server-side before queue insertion.
 Offloading cryptographic operations to a dedicated pre-processing stage prevents CPU contention during high-throughput dispatch.

 Security & Compliance Posture

 • PII Stripping: Remove or hash personally identifiable information before encryption.
-Push payloads traverse multiple network hops and are cached at intermediary gateways.
+Push payloads traverse multiple network hops.

 • VAPID Validation: Verify Authorization: WebPush <token> headers against active key rotation schedules.
-Invalid signatures result in immediate 401 Unauthorized responses, wasting batch slots.
+Invalid signatures result in immediate 401 Unauthorized responses.

 • Regulatory Alignment: Enforce GDPR/CCPA consent flags at the batching layer.
 Subscriptions lacking explicit opt-in must be filtered before entering the dispatch pipeline.